PseudoDevs/IamGhost/bbmd3.md

-Last updated: 2024-04-22 11:43:46
+Last updated: 2024-04-22 11:44:55
-Random Quote: Stop crying.
-Remember?
-Crying makes you ugly and weak. - Dayanara Diaz
+Random Quote: That changes everything, how do you know who to trust? - Meemaw